333fred/dotfiles_old/README.md

 * Date/Time (year, month, day, hour, minute, sec (updates every 5 seconds)), military time

 The .i3config file should go in ~/, and will be autodetected by i3status if there.

+## Wallpaper
+Wallpapers are set randomly every 10 minutes from the ~/.wallpapers folder.
+This is done with a shell script run at i3 start by the i3 config.
+Configuration is done with a program called feh.

 ## Redshift
 I'm using redshift gtk in the manual location mode.
 Geoclue doesn't seem to work all the time, it has trouble finding my location.
 Redshift-gtk is exec'd by i3 on login.